-Let’s talk about dividends, first off dividends are basically a payment every single quarter of the fiscal year so, if a stock or company is producing X amount three or four quarters a year then you would get paid out three or four times now.
-You can change the dividend payout rate if you are a major shareholder and you can go and vote and have the dividend payout only twice a year.
-You could have it pay off four times a year, six times a year this is going to depend but most dividends are paid out every 4 months and what does is you can either get paid in cash or you can get paid in stocks, bonuses.
+Let’s talk about dividends, first off dividends are basically a payment every single quarter of the fiscal year so, if a stock or company is producing X amount three or four quarters a year then a person is paid out three or four times now.
+You can change the dividend payout rate if you are a major shareholder.
+Then you can go and vote and have the dividend payout only twice a year.
+You could have it pay off four times, six times a year this is going to depend.
+But payment of most dividends is in every 4 months.
+Payment for the same is in cash or you can get paid in stocks, bonuses.
 These are the typical ways that companies will pay out a dividend.

 Now, a lot of amateur or naïve traders love dividends or they will fall in love with them

 Mr. Mike put 10,000/- in Tata Motor and Tata Motors pay out a dividend every 4 months.
 So, Mike will get a dividend of 200/-, as Mr. Mike is getting free money every four months, Now again company decided to make an extra payout of 400/- again after another 4 months.
 So, basically, Mr. Mike will fall in love with Tata motors stocks.
 He will think that lets buy another stock also in the same sector.
 But always remember not every stock pays out the dividend.
 To choose stocks which pay the dividend is an expert work.

 If you are an investor, you must be aware of the fact that the market is very volatile and the stock prices fluctuate every single minute.